JAMA8806/personalPortfolio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# personalPortfolio
+# Personal Portfolio
 This is going to be my personal portfolio.
-Here you will find a "resume" of my skills and my experience throughout my development learning proccess.
+Here you will find a *resume* of my skills and my experience throughout my development learning proccess.